HSF/hsf.github.io/organization/_posts/2017-12-13-packaging.md

 * Overview of Portage, including links to docs
 * Distribution models in HEP
   * Base Image via binaries, images (automated with Catalyst)
-  * Gentoo Prefix environments - non-root installs, can support macOs
+  * Gentoo Prefix environments - non-root installs, can support macOS
 * Portage for LCG
   * No setup (inc `LD_LIBRARY_PATH`)
   * Only dependendency is kernel, single install for all Linux, multiple compilers